HR-Williams/spotify-api/README.md

 ## Description

-This is a capstone project for Epicodus to.
+This is a capstone project for Epicodus.
 This app allows users to search for songs and view a radar chart of the songs audio attributes.
 User can add choose different genres and playlists.
 User can then choose a song.
 A radar chart will populate with the song's audio attributes and the song can be streamed from spotify.

 ## Setup/Installation Requirements